 RentSmart in partnership with Aunt Leah's - Friendly Landlord Network is launching a new limited-scale pilot project to help eligible youth and families leaving transitional housing, families with young children and youth exiting government care overcome barriers to housing.
 The 18-month long project, called The RentSmart Guarantee Fund (RSGF), will increase access to housing by allowing participants to become established tenants while protecting landlords from perceived financial risk.
 Learn more about this exciting initiative and whether you qualify at http://rentsmartguarantee.org/

 Join Our Network

-Contact us If your organization is interested in working with The Friendly Landlord Network.
+Contact us if your organization is interested in learning more about working with The Friendly Landlord Network.